default delta

 Phased implementation

-The long-range development schedule for the new facilities provides the airport the flexibility to react to changing economic conditions and travel patterns.
-The first phase, which opened in September of 2020, includes a new parking garage, a central terminal, and the west portion of the Concourse A. The west portion of the Concourse B opened in October of 2020.
-The second phase of the project includes building out the east portion of the Concourse A and tearing down existing structures.
-The second phase is expected to be completed in 2023 with five gates having opened in May, four more opening in August and 13 opening in November.
+The phased development of The New SLC Redevelopment Program provides the airport with the flexibility to react to changing economic conditions and travel patterns.
+The first phase, which opened in September 2020, included a new parking garage, a central terminal, and Concourse A-west, followed by the opening of the west end of Concourse B in October 2020.
+Phase 2 of the project included building out the east portion of the Concourse A and tearing down the existing airport.
+Phase 2 was completed in October 2023.
+(The initial five gates opened in May, followed by four gates in August, and the remaining 13 gates in October.)

 Maintain competitive cost